 That first evening we enjoyed the Everything Soup by itself for dinner.
 Since it’s chock full of good stuff and very filling, that’s all that was needed.
 However, the next day I wanted to share the soup with some family members, in this case, three different households.
 Soup alone—even very appealing soup—often does not make as good an impression as it would if accompanied by some type of bread and a simple dessert.
 So I also made cornbread and some peanut butter cookies.
 Let me tell you … that ensemble looked very attractive in a napkin-lined basket and was well received by all!

-2 tablespoons butter, melted (or dairy-free equivalent, for dairy-free version)
+- 2 tablespoons butter, melted (or dairy-free "butter," for dairy-free version)

 Rather than baking 30 minutes in a cake pan, another option is to pour batter into a preheated, greased cast iron skillet and then finish the baking process in the oven.
 It only takes about 15 – 20 minutes to bake using this method and you get the bennies from baking using cast iron.
 By the way, my cornbread looks quite thin because I used a 9-inch cake pan.
 It was just “happenstance,” but the cornbread obviously does go a bit further when a 9-inch pan is used and I don’t think anyone feels deprived with his portion.

 This recipe was adapted from one on the celiac listserv.